 Population estimates for the seven Welsh Local Health Boards, which consist of one or more unitary authorities, are published alongside the mid-year population estimates for the UK and created using a cohort component based method.
-The latest estimates for mid-2010 were published on 30 June 2011 and can be found at:
+The latest estimates for mid-2010 were published on 30 June 2011

 National Records of Scotland (NRS) produce population estimates for Scottish NHS Boards.
 NRS use a cohort component based method to produce estimates for the 14 NHS Board areas in Scotland.
-Further information on this methodology and the latest estimates (for mid-2010) can be found at:
+Further information on this methodology and the latest estimates (for mid-2010)

 The Northern Ireland Statistics and Research Agency (NISRA) publish population estimates for the Health and Social Services Board and the 5 Health and Social Care Trusts in Northern Ireland.
 These are also produced using a cohort component based method.
-Further information on this methodology and the latest estimates (for mid-2010) can be found at:
+Further information on this methodology and the latest estimates (for mid-2010)

 In May 2010 a package of improvements for mid-year population estimates for England and Wales was introduced as part of a cross-government programme to improve migration statistics.
 These improvements led to revisions to the mid-2002 to mid-2008 local authority population estimates for England and Wales.
 The improved methods have also been used to calculate mid-2009 and mid-2010 population estimates.
-Details of this improvements package can be found at:
+Details of this improvements package

 PCO population estimates for mid-2002 to mid-2007 were also revised to maintain consistency with local authority estimates; estimates for mid-2008 and mid-2009 were originally published using the improved methods.